Budgerigar: Description

-Wild budgerigars average 18 cm long, weigh 30–40 g, 30 cm in wingspan, and display a light green body colour (abdomen and rumps), while their mantles (back and wing coverts) display pitch-black mantle markings (blackish in fledglings and immatures) edged in clear yellow undulations.
+Wild budgerigars average 18 cm long, weigh 30–40 g, 30 cm in wingspan, and display a light green body colour, while their mantles display pitch-black mantle markings (blackish in fledglings and immatures) edged in clear yellow undulations.
 The forehead and face is yellow in adults.

-Prior to their adult plumage, young individuals have blackish stripes down to the cere (nose) in young individuals until around 3–4 months of age.
-They display small, iridescent blue-violet cheek patches and a series of three black spots across each side of their throats (called throat patches).
+Prior to their adult plumage, young individuals have blackish stripes down to the cere in young individuals until around 3–4 months of age.
+They display small, iridescent blue-violet cheek patches and a series of three black spots across each side of their throat.
 The two outermost throat spots are situated at the base of each cheek patch.
-The tail is cobalt (dark-blue); and outside tail feathers display central yellow flashes.
+The tail is cobalt, and outside tail feathers display central yellow flashes.
 Their wings have greenish-black flight feathers and black coverts with yellow fringes along with central yellow flashes, which only become visible in flight or when the wings are outstretched.
 Bills are olive grey and legs blueish-grey, with zygodactyl toes.

-In their natural Australian habitat, Budgerigars are noticeably smaller than those in captivity.
+In their natural Australian habitat, budgerigars are noticeably smaller than those in captivity.
 This particular parrot species has been bred in many other colours and shades in captivity (e.g. blue, grey, grey-green, pieds, violet, white, yellow-blue).
 Pet store individuals will commonly be blue, green, or yellow.
 Like most parrot species, budgerigar plumage fluoresces under ultraviolet light – a phenomenon possibly related to courtship and mate selection.

-The upper half of their beaks is taller than the bottom half, covering the bottom when closed.
-The beak does not protrude much, due to the thick, fluffy feathers surrounding it, giving the appearance of a downward-pointing beak that lies flat against the face.
-The upper half acts as a long, smooth cover, while the bottom half is just about a half-sized cup-piece.
-These beaks allow the birds to eat plants, fruits, and vegetables.